kasperekt/mock-mart/README.md

 ### 1. Using Docker (Recommended)

-This will start both the Next.js app and a MySQL database.
+This will start both the Next.js app and a MySQL database in production mode.

 ```bash
 docker compose up --build